techatpark/sql-builder/README.md

-# SQL Builder - Lightweight Open-Source SQL Utility
+# SQL Builder

-SQL Builders like **Spring JDBC Template** and **MyBatis** have become essential tools for developers managing database interactions in Java applications.
+**Spring JDBC Template** and **MyBatis** have become essential tools for developers managing database interactions in Java applications.
 They simplify SQL execution, parameter binding, and result mapping.
 However, these libraries come with learning curves, heavy dependencies, and complex configurations.

-**SQL Builder** aims to **provide the same functionality with less than 1000 lines of simple, readable, and native Java** code.
+**SQL Builder** aims to **provide the same functionality with small (~1000 lines), simple, readable, and native Java** code.

 ---